Electric714/Protokolle-basebuild/README.md

 - Performance options for logs, to prevent any excessive ram usage, and general usability of the app.
 - Ability to import/export logs to be viewed later.
 - Of course, open source and free.

+## Debug Session

+Use the **Debug Session** entry in the menu to guide live debugging: verify tunnel reachability and pairing status, start or stop the heartbeat, kick off syslog streaming, pick a target bundle identifier to focus filtering, and export a "Bug Bundle" that includes filtered logs plus a summary of your settings.
+Everything runs against the existing log viewer and exports directory—no signing or extra setup required.

 ## Download